 - A rideshare service that failed to train or protect its drivers

 You have two years to file a lawsuit after a car accident.
-This deadline, known as Arizona’s personal injury statute of limitations, prevents older cases from resurfacing in civil court.
+Arizona’s personal injury statute of limitations prevents older cases from resurfacing in civil court.
 You can learn more about this statute of limitations by referencing A.R.S. § 12-542.

 No two car accident cases take the same amount of time to settle.
 Our cases have lasted anywhere from a few months to a few years.

-Car accident cases tend to take longer to settle because insurance providers tend to reject a claim’s demands.
-While we can negotiate for certain forms of compensation on your behalf, there may come a point where the only way you can get the compensation you deserve is to go to court.
+While we can negotiate for certain forms of compensation on your behalf, the only way you can get the compensation you deserve is to go to court.
 Court proceedings take their due course to unfold and don’t have a definite deadline.

 Phoenix Car Accident Attorney Who Wins